 This wash protocol requires multiple steps, including:

 - An extended wash procedure: Six steps with a three hour and 45 minute wash time, changing the wash solution between each step.

 - Analysis of the final wash: An analysis of the last of the six wash solutions to ensure that all contamination has been removed or accounted for.

-- Wash criterion: The amounts of drug in the last wash relative to that in the washed hair — an indicator of whether the sample has been sufficiently decontaminated and the result accurately reflects the ingested dose.
-That is, the amount of drug in the last wash is multiplied by 5 to represent 5 more hours of washing, and that number is then subtracted from the amount of drug in the hair.
-The final outcome of the calculation must be at or above the cutoff to be called “positive,” demonstrating ingestion of drug.
+- Wash criterion: The amounts of the drug in the last wash relative to that in the washed hair indicate whether the sample has been sufficiently decontaminated and the result accurately reflects the ingested dose.
+The amount of drug in the last wash is multiplied by 5 to represent 5 more hours of washing, and that number is then subtracted from the amount of drug in the hair.
+The outcome of the calculation must be at or above the cutoff to be called “positive,” demonstrating the drug’s ingestion.

 - Metabolite identification: If the wash criterion fails, the metabolites in the hair sample and the last wash are examined (the metabolite ratio in the last wash is often similar to that in the digested hair).